A Library of High-Value Content

 Bladder cancer is the 6th most common cancer in the United States, according to the Urology Care Foundation.

 ED is the most common sex problem men discuss with their doctors.
 The American Urological Association estimates that 30 million men have ED.
 It is more common if you’re older, but younger men get it, too.
 If you’re not as healthy as you could be, the odds you’ll be dealing with ED go up.

 If you and your partner have been having unprotected sex for a year without conceiving, you might want to consider scheduling a consultation with us to explore the causes of your potential infertility and the medical options available to address them.
-(If your partner is age 35 or older, the time frame is six months.)

 A vasectomy is a minor surgical procedure performed to block sperm from leaving the body.
 It’s a highly effective and common birth control option.
-Experts estimate that one in five men over age 35 in the United States has had a vasectomy.
-It’s a simple procedure, and it doesn’t take long for most men to

 Urology Information Base

 There are lots of ways to treat an enlarged prostate.
 Choosing a BPH treatment can be a challenge.
 It’s normal to have lots of questions.

 Just like any muscle group, your pelvic floor can weaken over time.
 Kegel exercises help to keep your pelvic floor muscles in shape.

 A balanced, nutritious diet can lower risk for a variety of health conditions, like heart disease and diabetes.
 And a diet full of fast food and TV dinners could have the opposite effect.
 This notion applies to sexual health, too.

 Hematuria is the general term for blood in your urine.
 Microhematuria (sometimes called microscopic hematuria) is a subtype of hematuria.